leterDieu/Stellarity-mcoc/docs/items/materials/chorus_plating.md

 ## Obtaining
 Chorus Plating can be found inside any Crate fished up via [Void Fishing](../../mechanics/void_fishing.md) or Chests in Dungeons and End Cities.

-Armorers, Weaponsmiths and Toolsmiths in [End Villages](../../structures/end_village.md) have a chance to sell 4 Ancient Plating for 12 <i class="icon-minecraft icon-minecraft-emerald"></i>Emeralds.

 ## Usage
 Combining 4 Chorus Plating with a netherite armor piece and 1 [Enderite Smithing Template](../materians/enderite_smithing_template.md) over the [Altar of The Accursed](../../mechanics/altar_of_the_accursed.md) crafts a piece of Chorus Champion Armor.